MVTSS/cdb/README.md

 - makes `cdbuffer.sh` executable
 - adds the required `source` command to your shell configuration (`.bashrc` or `.zshrc`)
 - defines the `cdb` function for interactive use
+- Update the current `cdb` function you have to the new version if you already have it installed

 Then reload your shell: